-Associate Director of Clinical Programs and Clinical Professor of LawSend a Message
+Associate Dean for Experiential Learning, Director of Clinical Programs, Clinical Professor of LawSend a Message

 - BA, Duke University

 - From Pandemic to Pedagogy: Law Clinics Embrace Technology, 68 Wash.
 U. J. Law & Pol’y (2022), with Luz Herrera

 - Ten Years Too Long: How Social Security's Marriage Duration Requirement Gambles with Women's Lives, 39 HARV.
 J. L. & GENDER 369 (2016).

 - Marriage is Marriage, republished in 50 YEARS OF MS. MAGAZINE (Knopf Publishing, 2021).

 - Ten Years Too Long - How Social Security’s Marriage Duration Requirement Gambles with Women’s Lives, re-printed as Chapter 14 in Women and the Law (Thomson Reuters 2018).